openforis/sepal-doc/docs/source/team/contribute.rst

     we try our best to avoid warning in the master branch.
 If some are still displayed just ignore them the maintainers will take care of them.

 now a new folder :code:`build` have been created in your sepal-doc folder. double-click on :code:`sepal-doc/docs/build/html/index.html`.
-Your computer will open a browser page which should be the landing page of the documenation. you can then navigate wherever you fancy. the url at the top of the browser should not be starting with **https:://** but **file:///** meaning that it's a local html page.
-Another tip that you are displaying a local page is that there is no advertisment in the side bar.
+Your computer will open a browser page which should be the landing page of the documentation. you can then navigate wherever you fancy. the URL at the top of the browser should not be starting with **https:://** but **file:///** meaning that it's a local html page.
+Another tip that you are displaying a local page is that there is no advertisement in the side bar.

 .. figure:: ../img/team/contribute/local_landing.png
     :alt: local landing